State of California for Pressuring ABB to End Its Oil and Gas Business in Iran

 Click here to read ABB’s announcement on its business with Iran.

 Veröffentlicht am 7.
 Juli 2011 in Aktionen, Empfehlungen, Gesetze, Medien, Meinungen, Politik, Wirtschaft und mit Iran, Medien, Menschenrechte, Politik, USA, Wirtschaft getaggt.
 Setze ein Lesezeichen auf den Permalink.
-Kommentare deaktiviert.
+Kommentare deaktiviert für State of California for Pressuring ABB to End Its Oil and Gas Business in Iran.